stepansnigirev/hw_workshop/3_bitcoin/solved.md

 GUI gui;     /* our GUI instance */
-Label lbl;   /* label in the global scope, we will change text from the button callback */
+Label lbl;   /* label in the global scope, we will change text from the button callback */ QR qr;       /* QR in the global scope, we will change text from the button callback */

 /* we gonna use testnet here, will be used in address generation and key derivation */ /* to switch to the mainnet just change this to false */
 #define USE_TESTNET true

 /* init the key. handy tool: https://iancoleman.io/bip39/ */
-HDPrivateKey hd("rhythm witness display knock head cable era exact submit boost exile seek topic pool sound", "my secret password", USE_TESTNET);
+HDPrivateKey hd("rhythm witness display knock head cable era exact submit boost exile seek topic pool sound", "my secret password");

 /* init account key.
 We will use BIP84 to generate bech32 addresses */
 /* derivation path is "m/84'/0'/0'" for mainnet and "m/84'/1'/0'" for testnet */